jbndct/Mulitple-Choice-Quiz-Maker/README.md

-# Offline Quiz Manager
+# Quiz Manager

-This is a simple, self-contained, offline-first web application for creating, taking, and managing quizzes.
-It runs entirely in your browser and uses `localStorage` to save your progress, so no database or internet connection (after the first load) is required.
+A web application for creating, taking, and managing quizzes.
+It features a hybrid storage model, allowing users to save quizzes privately in your browser's localStorage or share them in a public library powered by Firebase.

-This app was built to be a simple, portable tool for studying and self-testing.

 ## ✨ Features

-  * **Runs 100% Offline:** After loading the page once, the app is fully functional offline.
-  * **Persistent State:** All active quizzes and progress are saved in your browser's `localStorage`.
+### Hybrid Storage Model

+**Local Quizzes:** Create and store quizzes that are saved only in your browser's local storage.
+These are fully private to you and appear under *My Local Quizzes*.

+**Public Quiz Library:** Access a shared library of quizzes stored in a public Firebase database.

+**Persistent Progress:** Your progress (current question, score, and answers) is automatically saved locally for both local and public quizzes, letting you stop and resume anytime.

+### Flexible Quiz Creation

+* **Name Your Quiz:** Assign a custom name when creating a quiz.
-  * **Multiple Input Formats:** Load quizzes by pasting JSON, uploading a JSON file, or pasting a simple text format.
+* **Multiple Input Formats:** Load quizzes via pasted JSON, uploaded `.json` files, or simple text format.
-  * **Quiz Management:** See all your active quizzes in one list.
-  * **Rename & Delete:** Easily rename quizzes for better organization or delete them when you're done.
-  * **Full Quiz Navigation:**
+* **Choose Your Audience:** Decide whether to save a quiz privately or publish it to the public quiz library.

+### Full-Featured Quiz Experience

-      * Move between questions with "Next" and "Previous" buttons.
+* **Full Navigation:** Move between questions with Next/Previous.
-      * "Skip" questions to come back to them later.
-      * Automatically loops through skipped questions at the end.
+* **Skip Questions:** Skip questions and revisit them automatically at the end.
-  * **Question List (TOC):** Jump to any question from a color-coded table of contents modal.
+* **Question List (TOC):** A modal shows a color-coded grid of all questions for quick navigation.
+* **Instant Feedback:** See correctness of answers immediately.
-  * **Answer Review:** After completing a quiz, review all your answers against the correct ones.
+* **Answer Review:** After finishing, review all questions, your answers, and correct answers.

+### Quiz Management

+* **Extract Data:** Export any quiz (local or public) into JSON or simple text format.
+* **Targeted Deletion:**

+  * *Local Quizzes:* Permanently delete quiz and progress.
+  * *Public Quizzes:* Delete progress only—quiz stays available.

-## 🚀 How to Use (on GitHub Pages)
+## 🚀 How to Use

+1. On the main screen, view your library divided into *My Local Quizzes* and the *Public Quiz Library*.
-1. Click the **+ Load New Quiz** button.
+2. Click **+ Load New Quiz**.
+3. Enter a quiz name (e.g., "Chapter 1 Review").
-2. Choose your input format: **JSON** or **Simple Text**.
-3. Paste or upload your quiz data.
+4. Choose your input format and paste or upload your quiz data.
-4. Click **Load and Start Quiz**.
-5. Your quiz will begin and will now be saved to your "Active Quizzes" list.
+5. Choose where to save your quiz:

+   * Unchecked box → saved locally.
+   * Checked box → added to the public Firebase library.
+6. Click **Create Quiz** to begin.
+7. Use **Save & Exit** anytime to return later with your progress intact.

+## 🔐 Admin Mode

+Admin tools are available for managing the public quiz library.

+**Activation:** Add `?admin=true` to the URL.

+**Features:** A red **ADMIN DELETE** button appears on all public quizzes.

+**Warning:** This permanently deletes the quiz from Firebase for all users.

-### Quiz Formats
+## 📜 Quiz Formats

-You can provide quiz data in two ways:
+You can load quizzes in two formats.

-#### 1\.
-JSON Format
+### 1. JSON Format

-Paste a JSON array of question objects.
-Each object must have:
+Provide a JSON array of question objects with keys:

 * `questionText` (string)
 * `options` (array of strings)
-  * `correctAnswerIndex` (number, 0-based index)
+* `correctAnswerIndex` (0-based number)

 **Example:**